eugeneivanov-dev/eugeneivanov-dev/README.md

 ### Current

 Two-node Proxmox VE high-availability cluster on ZFS with bidirectional replication and an external QDevice for quorum, running RHEL 10 and Ubuntu VMs.
 VLAN-segmented UniFi networking, centralized NAS storage, rack-mounted power protection, and a monitoring layer covering VMs, HTTP services, and Proxmox infrastructure.
 Off-node backups verified by real restores.
 Secure remote access through WireGuard, Tailscale, and Cloudflare Tunnel.
+A CML network lab runs as an on-demand, non-HA guest for live Cisco IOS practice.
 Operational workflows and troubleshooting documented as part of the work.

 ### Planned Evolution